 It is important here to note that the customer can search for a product right on the homepage or from any of the inside pages.
-So, your website search has to be becoming accordingly.
+So, your website search has to be done accordingly.

 3) Product Details Page

-Once a user/customer finds a product either through search or by browsing or by clicking on it from the homepage, the user will be taken to the product details page.
+Once a user/customer finds a product either through search by browsing or by clicking on it from the homepage, the user will be taken to the product details page.

 Considering the fact that the product page displays a lot of related important information, including the product description, image, specification, pricing, size, etc. And it is based on product type so it is critical that all this information is displayed accurately whenever a customer logs in.

 Shopping carts or my cart are one of the key features of an eCommerce website, and this requires thorough testing.
 It allows the users to easily select and store multiple items in their shopping cart and purchase them all at once as per their choice.
 Some of the main test cases which should be part of testing my cart include: